calroscamino/dcm/README.md

-# vpn script for openconnect
+# vpn script for opconnect

 ```
 #----- How to install